compact/angular-bootstrap-lightbox/README.md

 ### Changing the appearance of the modal lightbox

-The default view template for the lightbox is [lightbox.html](src/lightbox.html) and it does not look particularly pretty.
-Its look can be changed by making your own custom template and/or adding CSS rules (for example, use the selector `.lightbox-image-caption` to style the caption).
+The default view template for the lightbox is [lightbox.html](src/lightbox.html).
+Its look can be changed by making your own custom template and/or adding CSS rules; for example, use the selector `.lightbox-image-caption` to style the caption.

 If you make your own template and save it at `lightbox.html`, no further code is necessary.
 If you save it at a different path, set it in the provider: